ads91/exchange/README.md

 An engine for matching bids and offers.
 Trades are asynchronougly booked and matched through seperate goroutines.

-Trade booking can be achieved via CSV or JSON file trade representations saved to an OS directory or via a JSON HTTP request.
+Trade booking can be achieved via CSV or JSON file trade representations saved to an OS directory or sent via a JSON HTTP request.

 ## Usage